logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 276: Implement an efficient string matching algorithm
 - Q 277: Write a program that takes in an array of integers representing byte values, and returns whether it is a valid UTF-8 encoding
 - Q 278: Given an integer N, construct all possible binary search trees with N nodes
+- Q 279: Each student can be placed in a friend group, which can be defined as the transitive closure of that student's friendship relations.
+In other words, this is the smallest set such that no student in the group has any friends outside this group.
+Find the number of the friend groups in total